Roll Call for the Retirement Class of 2021!

 Re: Roll Call for the Retirement Class of 2021!

-Hi kaesler!
-Welcome to this Glorious Retirement Roll Call and all the Special Entitlements that come with it!kaesler wrote: ↑ I decided at Christmas time to retire after filling up my 2021 401k deferral.
+kaesler wrote: I decided at Christmas time to retire after filling up my 2021 401k deferral.
 April 2 was my last day.
 I’m greatly enjoying the freedom and lack of deadlines.
 Making some travel plans for this year and the following two.

 Grateful for good health and the investing prudence and wisdom I’ve learned here over the past 15+ years.